MelleStarke/EH2023-G09-Project-MLNTMA/docs/source/datasets/dataset.rst

 Victims
 ~~~~~~~

 In order to mimic benign user traffic on the Victim network, the authors used their proposed B-Profile system.
 This system is capable of profiling user network interactions and generate natural traffic based on learnt profile.
 In order to generate the data, the authors used a dataset that contained user network traffic of 25 individuals, containing differnt protocols such as SSH, HTTP, SMTP, HTTPS, FTP, etc. The B-Profile system learnt a comprehensive profile based on this normal user traffic, using statistical and machine laerning based methods.
 This was used to derive a B-Profile that will mimic normal users.
-Finally, and agent written in Java is used to generate the benign network traffic with similar characteristics.
+Finally, an agent written in Java is used to generate the benign network traffic with similar characteristics.
 This generated data was used as the basis of all data labelled "Benign" in the final IDS dataset.

 ..
 Describe user profile